BawdyAnarchist/quBSD/Future_Development.md

-# NEW June 2025
-  A single zusr dataset is hardset but .. why??
-Just make it another parameter to know where to look for the jail.
-I thought I might need a separate ssd, vdev, zpool, but couldnt integrate it properly.
-All jails' zusr data should be able to exist anywhere.
-Probably same with zroot/qubsd

-  You also need to constrain the memory and CPU that the jails "see."
-Because the faggots who make browsers and programs are fat fucking swine who will consume resources that you tell them exist.
-This might no shit require a kernel change to intercept the sysctl call for jails.
-/END NEW
+qb-start
+	- Needs updated with new networking functions in mind
+	- Simultaneous starts of clients could mess up wireguard restarting

 qb-edit - < GATEWAY > isnt valid for CLASS: host.
 Valid params are:

 TIMEOUT overhaul - timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

-Simultaneous jail starts cause multiple dhcp restarts and other services, and I think hangs some of the interfaces permanently in the gateway until restared

-when shutting down social:
-	/etc/rc.shutdown: WARNING: $qubsd_dhcp_enable is not set properly - see rc.conf(5).

 zfs decryption wasnt working quite right.
 I need to recheck it

 When back on normal setup, fix the i3gen.conf to match QubesTricks

-qb-start
-	- Needs updated with new networking functions in mind
-	- Simultaneous starts of clients could mess up wireguard restarting

-You still have never successfully finished the automated networking problems when a gateway turns off/on and reconnects many separate clients

 ### INSTALLER SCRIPT CHANGES ###